-by Tommy “Dread” M, prisoner
+by Tommy “Dread” M, a prisoner

-There is something I’ve been trying to accomplish for awhile, and you know how sometimes in life you finally turn a corner?
+There is something I’ve been trying to accomplish for a while, and you know how sometimes in life, you finally turn a corner?
 Well, I can wholeheartedly say that I’ve turned that corner and now realize that although I might have pain and anger, and although I know I’ll probably go through a lot of rough times in my life (like everyone)—I’ve finally decided that I will not become a bitter, angry, miserable person.
 I’m just not going to do it.

 cartoon by Jesse Lefkowitz